Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Outflow models: unbound matter and asymptotic velocity

 \subsection{Unbound criterion: Impact of the heating timescale}

-Whether the expression derived in the previous section does well at predicting the mass of the outflows is uncertain, in part because {\it we assume that there is enough time to heat marginally bound material before it starts falling back to the post-merger remnant, interrupting the r-process}~\cite{2010MNRAS.402.2771M}.
+Whether the expression derived in the previous section does well at predicting the mass of the outflows is uncertain, in part because we assume that there is enough time to heat marginally bound material before it starts falling back to the post-merger remnant, interrupting the r-process~\cite{2010MNRAS.402.2771M}.
 Desai {\it et al}~\cite{Desai:2018rbc} find that there is enough time to heat the ejecta for massive remnants ($M\gtrsim 12M_\odot$, with some dependence on the heating rate).
 For lower mass systems, it is possible to estimate which material will receive enough r-process energy to be unbound if we assume that the heating is roughly constant in time and distributed over a time $t_{\rm heat}$.
 If the initial binding energy per nucleon of the fluid is $E_0$ and its binding energy per nucleon at apoastron (after heating, for bound matter) is $E_f$, we should have \beq E_0 - E_f = Q \frac{t_{\rm orb}(E_f)}{2t_{\rm heat}} \eeq with $Q$ the total r-process heating per nucleon and $t_{\rm orb}(E)$ the orbital timescale of fluid with binding energy $E$.
-This is~\cite{Desai:2018rbc} \beq t_{\rm orb}(E) = 1.6\,{\rm s} \left(\frac{E}{1\,{\rm MeV}}\right)^{-1.5} \left(\frac{M_{\rm rem}}{5M_\odot}\right), \eeq with $M_{\rm rem}$ the gravitational mass of the post-merger remnant.
-Our equation for $E_f$ only has a solution for \beq E_0 > E_{0,\rm lim} = 1.96 \left(Q \frac{0.8\,{\rm s}}{t_{\rm heat}} \frac{M_{\rm rem}}{5M_\odot}\right)^{0.4}\,{\rm MeV}. \eeq Material with a lower initial binding energy is unbound due to r-process heating.
-The condition for material to be unbound can then be approximated as \beq \frac{-hu_t}{h(\rho=0,T=0,Y_e)} > 1 -\frac{E_{0,\rm lim}}{m_p c^2} \eeq with $m_p$ the mass of a proton.
+The factor of $2$ in this expression is included because the heating needs to happen before the ejecta reaches apoastron.
+After apoastron, the density of the ejecta will start increasing, at which point the r-process is expected to end~\cite{2010MNRAS.402.2771M}.
+This expression is of course only valid if $t_{\rm orb}(E_f)<2t_{\rm heat}$.
+If not, we should set $E_f=E_0-Q$, as the r-process can be fully completed.
+The orbital timescale is~\cite{Desai:2018rbc} \beq t_{\rm orb}(E) = 1.6\,{\rm s} \left(\frac{E}{1\,{\rm MeV}}\right)^{-1.5} \left(\frac{M_{\rm rem}}{5M_\odot}\right), \eeq with $M_{\rm rem}$ the gravitational mass of the post-merger remnant.
+Our equation for $E_f$ only has a solution for \beq E_0 > E_{0,\rm lim} = 1.96 \left(\frac{Q}{1\,{\rm MeV}} \frac{0.8\,{\rm s}}{t_{\rm heat}} \frac{M_{\rm rem}}{5M_\odot}\right)^{0.4}\,{\rm MeV}. \eeq Material with a lower initial binding energy receives the full r-process heating $Q$.
+The condition for material to be unbound can then be approximated as \beq \frac{-hu_t}{h(\rho=0,T=0,Y_e)} > 1 -\frac{\rm{\min}(E_{0,\rm lim},Q)}{m_p c^2} \eeq with $m_p$ the mass of a proton.
 Note the use of $h(\rho=0,T=0,Y_e)$ and not $h_\infty$ here, as heating/cooling during the r-process is accounted for in the right hand side.
-For our choice of $f_{\rm loss}$ above, and assuming $45\%$ of the r-process energy is lost to neutrinos, we get \beq Q = (3.669-9.745 Y_e)\,{\rm MeV} \eeq for $Y_e<0.2$\footnote{While we include 3 significant digits in this formula, we note that the uncertainty in $Q$ is much larger than $10^{-3}$.}.
+For our choice of $f_{\rm loss}$ above, i.e. assuming $45\%$ of the r-process energy is lost to neutrinos, and using the same heating rate estimates as in~\cite{Desai:2018rbc}, we get \beq Q = (3.669-9.745 Y_e)\,{\rm MeV} \eeq for $Y_e<0.2$\footnote{While we include 3 significant digits in this formula, we note that the uncertainty in $Q$ is much larger than $10^{-3}$.}.
 A reasonable choice for the heating timescale is $t_{\rm heat}\approx 1\,{\rm s}$.
 We again assume that this expression is correct as long as it predicts $Q>0$, and we set $Q=0$ otherwise.
 As long as we have a good estimate of $M_{\rm rem}$, these expressions are relatively easy to use in numerical simulations.

 We now have at our disposal a model that approximately includes r-process heating, neutrino cooling, thermal expansion, but still neglects non local effects.
 The asymptotic Lorentz factor in this model is given by Eq.~\ref{eq:Ginf}, and the condition for matter to be unbound by Eq.~\ref{eq:unb}.
 These equations rely on the choice of a uniform r-process heating timescale $t_{\rm heat}$ and a total r-process heating $Q(Y_e)$ (excluding the energy lost to neutrino emission) which are easy to modify when our understanding of their correct physical values improves.